tier4/AutowareArchitectureProposal.proj/design/TF.md

 * Localization results must be continuous
 * Localization failures must be detected and the vehicle's pose should not be updated with any failed localization results

-Additionally, the Localization architecture assumes that a sequential Bayesian Filter, such as EKF and particle filter, will be used to integrate twist and pose.
+Additionally, the Localization architecture assumes that twist and pose will be integrated with a sequential Bayesian Filter such as [EKF](https://en.wikipedia.org/wiki/Extended_Kalman_filter) or a [particle filter](https://en.wikipedia.org/wiki/Particle_filter)).
 Since it can also integrate odometry information, it can update TF at high frequency.
 As a result, all of the merits of odom->base_link stated in REP-105 can be satisfied by map->base_link, and thus there is no need to set the odom frame.

 To conclude, we removed the odom frame from this architecture proposal for the following reasons:
 1. It is almost impossible to avoid using map information in the Planning module, and thus the trajectory will have a dependency on map->odom (or map->base_link)